onshape-public/go-client/onshape/docs/BTExportModelFace1363.md

 NewBTExportModelFace1363WithDefaults instantiates a new BTExportModelFace1363 object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAppearancePropertyNodeId

+`func (o *BTExportModelFace1363) GetAppearancePropertyNodeId() string`

+GetAppearancePropertyNodeId returns the AppearancePropertyNodeId field if non-nil, zero value otherwise.

+### GetAppearancePropertyNodeIdOk

+`func (o *BTExportModelFace1363) GetAppearancePropertyNodeIdOk() (*string, bool)`

+GetAppearancePropertyNodeIdOk returns a tuple with the AppearancePropertyNodeId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAppearancePropertyNodeId

+`func (o *BTExportModelFace1363) SetAppearancePropertyNodeId(v string)`

+SetAppearancePropertyNodeId sets AppearancePropertyNodeId field to given value.

+### HasAppearancePropertyNodeId

+`func (o *BTExportModelFace1363) HasAppearancePropertyNodeId() bool`

+HasAppearancePropertyNodeId returns a boolean if a field has been set.

 ### GetArea